rhatdan/securepipe/README.md

 Now type into the terminal running sp1, and you will see output in sp3

-In another fourth terminal execute
+You can also cat entire files to sp1

+cat /etc/passwd | /tmp/setup.sh sp1

 ## Attempt to breakout

+In a fourth terminal execute

 docker exec -ti sp1 sh